Studio Management7 min read10 March 2026

 2. Set a Clear Cancellation Policy and Enforce It

-Yoga studios lose significant revenue to late cancellations and no-shows.
-A client who books a spot and does not come prevents someone else from joining — and you still pay the instructor for a full class.
+Yoga studios lose revenue to late cancellations and no-shows.
+A client who books a spot and does not come prevents someone else from joining, while the studio still pays for the room, instructor, and preparation.

 • Decide on your window: 12 hours for drop-in classes, 24 hours for specialty workshops